-The new 2008 is part of a new strategy from Peugeot offering a common package for which you then choose an engine type to suit your needs.
-This means at each of the four trim levels there’s the option of a petrol, a diesel or full EV version, all of them competitive in terms of running costs according to their intended use.
+The new 2008 is part of Peugeot’s strategy to offer a common package for which you then choose an engine to suit your needs.
+So, at each of the four trim levels there’s the option of a petrol, a diesel or full EV version, all of them competitive in terms of running costs according to their intended use.

 Reliability of a Peugeot 2008